mtlynch/mtlynch.io/_posts/2017-10-12-human-code-reviews-1.md

 A good style guide defines not only superficial elements like naming conventions or whitespace rules but also how to use the features of the given programming language.
 JavaScript and Perl, for example, are packed with functionality — they offer many ways to implement the same logic.
 A style guide defines The One True Way of doing things so that you don't end up with half your team using one set of language features while the other half uses a totally different set of features.

 Once you have a style guide, you don't have to waste review cycles arguing with the author about whose naming conventions are best.
 Just defer to the style guide and move on.
 If your style guide doesn't specify a convention about a particular issue, it's generally not worth arguing about.
-If you encounter a style issue your guide doesn't cover and it's important enough to discuss, add the ultimate decision to your style guide so you never have to have that discussion again.
+If you encounter a style issue your guide doesn't cover and it's important enough to discuss, hash it out with your team.
+Then, record the decision in your style guide so you never have to have that discussion again.

 ***Option 1: Adopt an existing style guide***

 If you search online, you can find published style guides ripe for the taking.
 [Google's style guides](https://google.github.io/styleguide/) are the most well-known, but you can find others if this style doesn't suit you.
 By adopting an existing guide, you inherit the benefits of a style guide without the substantial costs of creating one from scratch.

-The downside is that organizations optimize their style guides for their particular needs.
+The downside is that organizations optimize their style guides for their own particular needs.
 For example, Google's style guides are conservative about [using new language features](https://google.github.io/styleguide/cppguide.html#C++11) because they have an enormous codebase with code that has to run on everything from a home router to the latest iPhone.
 If you're a four-person startup with a single product, you may choose to be more aggressive in using cutting-edge language features or extensions.

 ***Option 2: Create your own style guide incrementally***